-Owen had also resumed the role as England’s leading threat following the retirement of Shearer, and in September of 2001 produced the most iconic display by a Three Lions player this side of the millennium.
+Owen had also assumed the role as England’s leading threat following the retirement of Shearer, and in September 2001 produced the most iconic display by a Three Lions player this side of the millennium.

 He became just the fourth English recipient of the Ballon d’Or – in addition to being the first Liverpool player to claim the honour – and the second youngest winner in history.

 Owen had continued to score prolifically for Liverpool but by the summer of 2004 things had changed, the forward had just a year remaining on his contract and the club were preparing to embark on new chapter under Rafael Benitez.

 Real Madrid – a side who had secured Galactico signings in Luis Figo, Zinedine Zidane, Ronaldo and David Beckham over the past few years – had come calling, and Owen could not resist the lure of arguably world football’s most glamorous club.

 Whilst Liverpool fans may have been disappointed by the exit of their star forward, few would have begrudged the opportunity to head to the Bernabeu, but after just a single season – in which he scored 13 goals in all competitions – Owen sought a return to English football.

 Speaking candidly on his Liverpool exit in an interview with former teammate Jamie Carragher on The Greatest Game podcast, Owen opened up on his Anfield departure and how he always intended to return to the Reds – a move which almost came to fruition just a year later.